 Identify the assumptions underlying [argument/policy/text].
 Which assumptions are most open to challenge?
 Year 11 Economics: Identify the assumptions underlying the case for free trade.
 Which assumptions are most open to challenge in the context of developing economies?

 Teacher tip: Webb's (1997) Depth of Knowledge framework suggests that Analyse-level tasks (DOK level 3) require extended thinking with multiple steps.
-When using AI to generate analysis tasks for pupils, specify the number of steps in your prompt to get appropriately demanding content.
+When using AI to generate analysis tasks for learners, specify the number of steps in your prompt to get appropriately demanding content.
 See Webb's Depth of Knowledge for a fuller guide to task calibration.

 Evaluate Level Prompts